 If you have the permits, you should also have received contact details to announce your intention to use your drone shortly before take-off.

 In Romania, your drone cannot fly further than 300 meters from the pilot.
 You must keep visual contact with the drone throughout the flight.

 You must have drone insurance if your drone weighs more than 20kg.

-Flight bans: Flights with unmanned aerial vehicles may only be carried out outside of cities.
-Individual authorizations may be granted by the Romanian CAA.
+Flights with unmanned aerial vehicles may only be carried out outside of cities.
+The Romanian CAA may grant individual authorizations.
+A drone cannot fly over crowds.

 We have researched the listed drone regulations for Romania to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Romania!